Apress/building-computer-vision-apps-artificial-neural-networks/README.md

 Clone repo with all history:
 git clone https://github.com/Apress/building-computer-vision-apps-artificial-neural-networks.git

 This will download all prior commit history.
-The overall size will be of the order of 1.4GB.
+The overall size will be of the order of 1.4 GB.
 If this causes any error, clone only the latest commit using the command:

 git clone https://github.com/Apress/building-computer-vision-apps-artificial-neural-networks.git --depth 1